 index.html: This is the file that contains the HTML code that defines the canvas on the web page for the game and loads all of the source code for your game.

-src/glsl_shaders: This is the folder that contains all the GLSL source code files that shade the elements of your game.
+src/glsl_shaders: This is the folder that contains all the GLSL shader source code files that draws the elements of your game.

 src/engine: This is the folder that contains all the source code for your game engine.